Key differences between Japanese and Western animation in style, narrative and visual culture

 Realism in personality vs. graphic

-Conversely, Western animation tends to seek a realism more focused on graphic and physical appearance, giving importance to visual details.
+On the contrary, Western animation usually seeks realism more focused on graphic and physical appearance, giving importance to visual details.

-This difference reflects cultural views: Japan values internal complexity, while the West emphasizes external image and visual storytelling.
+This difference reflects cultural visions: Japan values internal complexity, while the West emphasizes external image and visual narrative.

 Thus, the Japanese public connects with multifaceted characters, while the Western public enjoys visually striking or realistic figures.

-The anime stands out for its meticulous attention to symbolic details, such as everyday objects or natural elements that enrich the story.
+The anime stands out for its meticulous attention to symbolic details, as everyday objects or natural elements that enrich history.

-For example, prolonged scenes show leaves, petals, or subtle movements to convey deep emotions and meanings.
+For example, long scenes show leaves, petals, or subtle movements to convey deep emotions and meanings.

-In contrast, Western animation tends to focus on action and obvious visual elements, valuing the transcendent over the ephemeral.
+In contrast, Western animation tends to focus on action and obvious visual elements, valuing the transcendental over the ephemeral.

-This approach reflects a different cultural sensitivity towards the perception of time and the value of the seemingly insignificant.
+This approach reflects a different cultural sensitivity toward the perception of time and the value of the seemingly insignificant.

 Impact and influence on the global industry

-Japanese and Western animation have profoundly influenced the global industry, generating a creative exchange that expands styles and narratives.
+Japanese and Western animation have deeply marked the global industry, generating a creative exchange that expands styles and narratives.

 This impact is reflected in the adoption of visual and thematic elements that enrich both productions and audiences worldwide.

-Western productions have incorporated characteristic features of anime, such as detailed designs and action sequences inspired by martial arts.
+Western productions have incorporated characteristic features of anime, such as detailed designs and martial arts-inspired action sequences.

-Series like Avatar: The Last Airbender and Teen Titans They demonstrate this fusion, adopting both visual and narrative elements from anime.
+Series like Avatar: The Last Airbender and Teen Titans they demonstrate this fusion, adopting both visual and narrative elements of the anime.

-Cinema has also been influenced, with films such as The Matrix They show a clear influence of Japanese classics such as Ghost in the Shell.
+Cinema has also been influenced, where films like The Matrix they show a clear impact of Japanese classics such as Ghost in the Shell.

 This aesthetic and thematic mix enhances innovation, generating new forms of expression in global animation.